microsoft/appcenter-cli/README.md

 # Introduction

-Visual Studio App Center command line interface (cli) is a unified tool for running AppCenter services from the command line.
+Visual Studio App Center command line interface (cli) is a unified tool for running App Center services from the command line.
-Our aim is to offer a concise and powerful tool for our developers to use AppCenter services and easily script a sequence of commands that they'd like to execute.
-You can currently login and view/configure all the apps that you have access to in AppCenter.
+Our aim is to offer a concise and powerful tool for our developers to use App Center services and easily script a sequence of commands that they'd like to execute.
+You can currently login and view/configure all the apps that you have access to in App Center.

 # Prerequisites

-AppCenter CLI requires Node.js version 6.3 or better.
+App Center CLI requires Node.js version 6.3 or better.
 Do not use Node.js 7.1.0, there is a known issue that breaks the CLI code (and many other projects) on Windows 10.
 This bug has been fixed in later releases of Node.js 7.

 # Installation